SyrexMinus/model_comparison_service/README.md

 ### Main menu
 There you can see 3 columns:
 1. *Models* — models uploaded to the service.
-You can add your model by clicking "+".
+You can add your model by clicking "+" button.
 2. *Datasets* — test data used to evaluate models.
-You can add one more dataset by clicking "+".
+You can add one more dataset by clicking "+" button.
-3. *Experiments* — result of evaluationg models on corresponding datasets.
+3. *Experiments* — result of testing and evaluating models on corresponding datasets.

+### Experiments

 There you can see models comparison: histograms, diagrams based on calculated metrics.

+#### How to make experiment:
+1. Click "+" button in main menu.
+2. Select parameters for your model, model and corresponding dataset.
+3. Click "Ok" button.
+4. Done.

+- To *add new metrics*, you need to write *LaTeX code* and pass it through new *metrics adder*.

 ## API